lagom/lagom/docs/manual/java/gettingstarted/GettingStartedMaven.md

 (Services started, press enter to stop and go back to the console...)
 ```

-You can verify that the services are indeed up and running by invoking the `hello` service endpoint from any HTTP client, such as a browser:
+Verify that the services are indeed up and running by invoking the `hello` service endpoint from any HTTP client, such as a browser:

 ```
 http://localhost:9000/api/hello/World